 With training in behavioral and social epidemiology, and health behavior and education, I’m a global health and international development research strategist and communications specialist.
-I have a specific focus on HIV, rights and access to healthcare, and sustainable models for treatment in developing countries.
-I have a number of years of experience working in and with teams in 20 countries in sub-Saharan Africa, South America, Europe, and Southeast Asia.
+I have a specific focus on translational HIV research, rights and access to healthcare, and sustainable models for treatment in developing countries.
+I have a number of years of experience working in and with teams in 20 countries in sub-Saharan Africa, Latin America, Europe, and Southeast Asia.

 I completed my doctorate at Columbia University, where my training was dedicated to research and program direction in HIV, health disparities, and how those issues interplay with health systems.
-My primary epidemiological and research focus is infectious disease in sexual health (including the impact of sexual violence in conflict); my primary applied focuses are international development and capacity building in developing countries, and effectively translating and communicating science research for advocacy and policy.
-I completed a public health journalism fellowship at Columbia, where I was trained to translate scientific research and epidemiological trends into messaging and communications for policy, advocacy and programs.
+My primary epidemiological and research focus is infectious disease in sexual health (including the impact of sexual violence in conflict); my primary applied focuses are international development and capacity building in low-middle income countries, and effectively translating and communicating science research for advocacy and policy.
+I completed a public health journalism fellowship at Columbia, where I was trained to articulate scientific research and epidemiological trends into messaging and communications for policy, advocacy and programs.